ilovezy/cc-bootstrap-changeTheme/README.md

 just search this function

-and commit the second line, use the first line
+and commit the second line, use the first two lines

 > notice that bootswatch did't has a default css,so just forget it

     function changeLinkUrl(themeName) {
+        // themeNameArr.shift() // remove the default
         // $themeLink.prop('href', 'http://bootswatch.com/' + themeName + '/bootstrap.min.css');
         $themeLink.prop('href', 'bootswatch/bootstrap-' + themeName + '.css');
     }